0xsequence/live-contracts/README.md

 If you have already deployed the contract with another script and want to migrate here, you can retrieve the source code from the Etherscan (or other compatible APIs).

-First, set the environment variables for `VERIFIER_API_URL` and `VERIFIER_API_KEY`.
-Then within `scripts/download-source-code.ts` replace the `addr` variable value with the address of the contract you want to retrieve.
+Within `scripts/download-source-code.ts` replace the `addr` variable value with the address of the contract you want to retrieve, and the `etherscanApiUrl` and `etherscanApiKey` variables for the already verified source location.

 Then run the following command: